jnduli/blog_jnduli.co.ke/content/drafts/comic_site_migration_to_sqlite.rst

 6. Verify the new instance works.
 7. Change nginx configuration to point to the new instance.
 8. Turn down the old instance with `docker-compose down`.
-I'll clear out the volumes once I'm sure things are ok.
+I'll clear out the volumes once I'm sure everything is ok.

 Note: python commands run in the docker-compose container by first running: